jon-jacky/Piety/README.md

 We aim to see how far we can get with just Python.
 There is already a lot of work by others that we might be able to use or adapt (see [doc/utilities.md](doc/utilities.md)).

+For now, Piety runs in an ordinary Python interpreter session on a host operating system.
+We plan to run Piety on a bare machine (or bare VM) with no other operating system, but only a Python interpreter (with the minimum of hardware support in C or assembler).
+There are only a few platform-dependent modules.
+Most modules developed for Piety on a host operating system should also work on a bare machine.

 Piety might be used for ---